 Located in Capitol Hill’s iconic Chophouse Row building, the Goethe Pop Up Seattle is here to celebrate the Year of German-American Friendship with you.
 From October 2018 through November 2019 we will host and support a variety of cultural events such as art exhibits, film screenings, lectures, and panel discussions to promote cultural exchange.

-We strive to create an innovative international program in collaboration with local Seattle organizations and others to give you the opportunity to experience outstanding works by acclaimed artists and speakers related to Germany.
-The Goethe Pop Up Seattle will be a creative destination that inspires you to discover how Germany and the U.S. can be Wunderbar Together.
+We strive to create an innovative international program to give you the opportunity to experience outstanding works by acclaimed artists and speakers related to Germany.
+The events will take place at the Goethe Pop Up Seattle and around town in collaboration with local community partners.
+Come join us and discover how Germany and the U.S. can be Wunderbar Together!

 Director: Arabelle Liepold

 As Managing Director of Goethe Pop Up Seattle, Arabelle Liepold is excited to be working with artists and partners in Seattle and around the world to create an innovative cultural program to celebrate the “Year of German-American Friendship”.
 Arabelle was born and raised in Germany and moved from Berlin to Seattle in 2014.
 She studied Literature, Art, and Film, and has worked in the cultural sector ever since.
 She is passionate about bringing people from different backgrounds together through arts and culture.